|Quick Facts: Zoologists and Wildlife Biologists|

 The median annual wage for zoologists and wildlife biologists was $64,650 in May 2021.

-Employment of zoologists and wildlife biologists is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.
+Employment of zoologists and wildlife biologists is projected to show little or no change from 2021 to 2031.

 Explore resources for employment and wages by state and area for zoologists and wildlife biologists.